 This was our biggest mileage day so far, but it was a very relaxing day and we walked on well graded trails.
 It was the first day that our hands where not required during the hike, no chains, no cables, no scrambling.

-Started off heading down the hill into the woods and got lost a couple times as the path was braided with other trails and poorly defined (Emily was the leader, I just followed).
+Started off heading down the hill into the woods and got lost a couple times as the path was braided with other trails and poorly defined (Micah was the leader, I just followed).
 Reached the hotel and blitzed by.
 We made the right decision to stay the night at Radule, a much prettier place than camping on the hotel lawn.
 Crossed the road and onto a lovely forest trail with a soft trail.

 Able to stretch out and really walk.
 Start to gradually head up towards ridge line, a bit rockier but generally well graded.
 Can see Paglia Orba across the valley, still shrouded in cloud.

 Onto the ridge and run into the family with the kids on mules again (see pictures).
 Up and across side of ridge, keeping one eye on Orba to catch a cloudless view, finally had one.
 Over the bocca and a short down-up to the days high point.
 Descend to lake, full of tourists and weeds.